How Do I Recover From My Achilles Pain?

 To train the shock absorption function of your calf muscles, stand on the edge of a step (heel off the step) and perform heel raises (go on to your tiptoes) and then the slowly drop the heel down (heel dip) (about 3 seconds) just before you feel the stretch in your calf muscles, push the heel up again.
 You will feel the obvious weakness of your affected leg especially if you do it only on one leg.
 You will notice that the heel can’t go up as high and you need significantly more effort compared to your other leg.

 A high arched foot has a smaller surface area in contact with the ground.
 It is also stiffer into pronation which is what your foot should normally do as it bears weight.
-The combination of poor shock absorption from impaired pronation and a smaller area will increases the amount of force that goes through the high arch foot.
+The combination of poor shock absorption from impaired pronation and a smaller area will increase the amount of force that goes through the high arch foot and hence, the risk of Achilles pain.
 A higher arch tends to have the heel rolled outwards and a lower arch tends to have the heel rolled inwards.
-This means that the achilles tendon will not be lifting the heel up normally.
-Instead it will be lifting up the heel plus tilting the heel sideways, either inwards or outwards.4.
-Foot biomechanics
+This means that the Achilles tendon will not be lifting the heel up normally.
+Instead, it will be lifting up the heel plus tilting the heel sideways, either inwards or outwards.

-As mentioned above, tendinosis is a degenerative stage where breakdown of cells is faster than your body’s ability to repair, i.e. overuse.
+As mentioned above, tendinosis is a degenerative stage where the breakdown of cells is faster than your body’s ability to repair, i.e. overuse.
 Be mindful of how much you are exerting yourself.
-Some variables that you can take note of are, speed, distance, terrain etc. For example increasing running speed, walking further or running up a slope can aggravate the injury.
+Some variables that you can take note of are speed, distance, terrain etc. For example, increasing running speed, walking further or running up a slope can aggravate Achilles pain.